Telgara/How-to-make-SolidWorks-Drawings/README.md

 * Explain how to create Drawing part, choose custom sheet size
 * Demonstrate the single design component from different views (front, bottom, right, left, section and other views)
 * Add dimensions on the scheme
+Prerequisites:
+* Make sure you have [SolidWorks](https://www.solidworks.com/support/community-download#no-back) installed with drawings creation ability.
+Version 2021 or higher is required
+* Have an understanding of using and creating SolidWorks part file
+* You can use the [example](https://drive.google.com/drive/folders/1s6IYy6kvwLmyibqGsZ2YoUXnnX7jKRGC?usp=sharing) of the part file used in this tutorial for the practice.